AdobeDocs/campaign-web.en/help/v8/audience/trap-group.md

 ### Create condition {#create-condition}

-Whith the **[!UICONTROL Create condition]** choice, you will get a new window where you can custom a query to define the seed addresses you want to use :
+With the **[!UICONTROL Create condition]** choice, you will get a new window where you can custom a query to define the seed addresses you want to use :

 ![](assets/trap-create-condition.png){zoomable="yes"}